Page title

 Part 1 — Introduction

-The owners and occupiers roll (roll), is maintained by a local government’s Chief Executive Officer (CEO).
-The roll is required to include all people who have claimed a right to vote in the local government district under section 4.30 of the Local Government Act 1995 (LG Act).
+The owners and occupiers register (register), is maintained by a local government’s Chief Executive Officer (CEO).
+The register is required to include all people who have claimed a right to vote in the local government district under section 4.30 of the Local Government Act 1995 (LG Act), whether the claim is accepted or rejected.
 Section 4.30 provides (excerpt only):

 1. is enrolled as an elector for the Legislative Assembly or the House of Representatives in respect of a residence outside the electorate; and